Dirac1235/online_store/README.md

 - **POST** `/cart`: Adds items to the user's cart.
 - **POST** `/orders`: Places an order.

+```
 Refer to the complete API documentation start the server and go to the route [http://localhost:3000/api](http://localhost:3000/api).
-```

 ## Folder Structure
-Outline the structure of the project directories and files, explaining the purpose of each main folder.

-**Example:**
 ```
 src/
 │